We manage grazing on:

 Walking when livestock are grazing

 Be prepared for cattle to react to your presence, especially if you have a dog with you.
+Your dog can scare or harm farm animals.
 As a general rule, keep your dog on a lead if you cannot rely on its obedience.
-Don’t hang onto your dog if you are threatened by cattle, let it go as the cattle will chase the dog and not you.
+Don’t hang onto your dog if you're threatened by cattle, let it go as the cattle will chase the dog and not you.

 Move quickly and quietly, and if possible walk around the herd if they are obstructing the path.